dmurcia/twitter-posts/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+In the api directory, you can run:

+### `npm dev`

+Runs the server in the development mode
+You can do requests to [http://localhost:4040](http://localhost:4040) to login with Github

 ### `npm test`

 Launches the test runner in the interactive watch mode.\